 As before the red trace shows the input voltage rising over four bars.
 The yellow trace shows the BAR 1-3 output and the green trace shows the BAR 4 output.
 Notice how the yellow BAR 1-3 trace goes from one to three volts over the first three bars and then gives way to the other output for the final bar in every four bar loop.

 Note that Song Part modules are in effect specialised types of time splitters with user selectable rather than hard wired numbers of bars.

 In a simple LSSP patch Song Part module V/BAR OUT sockets might be directly connected to sequencer V/BAR IN sockets.
 But you have the freedom to add multiple layers of intermediate time splitting modules so that you can work at the level of “form” – creating non-linear patterns that reuse motifs.

 For instance a song part might last 16 bars.
 You could have one element of the patch repeating the same behaviour for every single bar.
 Another element might play seven bars the same and then change for a fill in the last bar of an eight bar cycle.
 Another element of the patch might follow an ABAC form over a four bar cycle.
-In parallel you might have a 16 bar long chord progression happening that modifies the quantization of the repeating melodic sequences so that even a relatively small number of sequencers can produce music that goes on a satisfying harmonic journey.
+In parallel you might have a 16 bar long chord progression happening that modifies the pitch quantization of the repeating melodic sequences so that even a relatively small number of sequencers can produce music that goes on a satisfying harmonic journey.